FuminHe/JavaScript-UI-Full-Stack/SessionNotes/React/README.md

 ## State Updates

 - Do Not Modify State Directly, use `setState`.

+  Because if we use `this.state.xx = xx`, it will modify the value in the same state object and **will not invoke the re-rendering**.

+  Because we store the reference not the real value of a object in JS. and it will see that the reference for the state is the same even though the value inside is different.

+  But if we use `setState`, it will return a new state object and invoke the re-rendring to update the UIs.

 - State Updates May Be Asynchronous.

   `setState()` does not always immediately update the component.
 It may batch or defer the update until later.
 This makes reading this.state right after calling `setState()` a potential pitfall.